Signup for our PA Travel Newsletter

 We recommend using Chrome, Firefox, Edge, or Safari.

-FIFA World Cup 26™ is coming to Pennsylvania with six can’t-miss matches taking over Philadelphia in Summer 2026.
-Make Pennsylvania your FIFA World Cup home base, an unforgettable starting point at the center of the action — with the rest of the state as your playground.
+FIFA World Cup 2026™ is coming to Pennsylvania with six can’t-miss matches taking over Philadelphia in Summer 2026.
+Make Pennsylvania your FIFA World Cup 2026™ home base, an unforgettable starting point at the center of the action — with the rest of the state as your playground.

-With matches at Lincoln Financial Field and watch parties at FIFA Fan Festival™ at Lemon Hill, this is where you’ll want to post up.
+With matches at Philadelphia Stadium and watch parties at FIFA Fan Festival™ at Lemon Hill, this is where you’ll want to post up.
 On days off, explore beyond the city and see the sights that make Pennsylvania stick in your mind and stay in your heart — from nostalgic mountain towns to full-throttle theme parks.

 This isn’t just the world’s game.
 It’s the world’s celebration.
 Be here for it.